tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Entities/Entity.md

 ### validated

-Indicates whether an entity was validated, calling the validate() method
+Indicates whether this entity has been validated.

 ```php
 private bool $validated
 ```

-Entities MUST be validated before attempt to save
+Entities MUST be validated before attempting to save.

 ***